tdwg/website/conferences/2024/registration/excursions/index.md

 toc: true
 ---

-_Last modified: 2024-07-08 New deadline and rules for registration, plus new virtual tours._
+_Last modified: 2024-07-08 New deadline and rules for registration, plus new virtual tours and updated Terms and Conditions._

 ## Registration deadline EXTENDED: ~~August 2nd~~ August 12th 17:00 (JST)